Silk Plants for Betta Fish

 Challenges with Live Plants

-Many betta owners opt for live plants along with floating plants because they offer the benefits that no other plants provide.
+Many betta owners opt for live plants because they offer the benefits that no other plants provide.
 However, maintenance of live plants can be overwhelming for beginners.
 Most newbies are frustrated by adding live plants due to certain reasons.
 These are:

 - Live plants require regular pruning; otherwise, they will outgrow the tank.
 Pruning can result in the accumulation of deal leaves, which float in the water, and this may lead to water quality issues.